mdu830/eat-da-burger/README.md

 ### Testing:
 <ul>
-    Here is a link to the live application: (heroku link)
+    Here is a link to the live application: https://eat-da-booger.herokuapp.com/burgers
 </ul>

 ### Questions?